“Stay off the moors. Stick to the roads.” - An American Werewolf in London

 Both versions have great moments when the movie stops cold so the hero can shotgun the shit out of a cop car.
 So satisfying they had to do it twice.
 Also, in both versions, the movies stop so the leading men can smack their co-stars (wives in real life) across the face.
 What’s up with that, seriously?
 And I think McQueen hits his wife twice.
-But Alec Baldwin gets hit back to make it all empowering to any woman who took a wrong turn and sat through a Peckinpah remake, so I’m leaning towards the original here.
-Little trivia you should already know: written by Walter Hill, the man responsible for many an existential masterpiece, including number three on the big list up there, The Driver, and therefore, Drive.
+But Alec Baldwin gets hit back by Ali MacGraw so the filmmakers can pretend it’s all empowering to embattled wives and crime molls or anyone else who taken a wrong turn in a relationship and had hopes too high for a Peckinpah remake, so I’m leaning towards the original here?
+“Yeeesh” on that scene either way.
+Hey!
+A little trivia you should already know: written by Walter Hill, the man responsible for many an existential masterpiece, including number three on the big list up there, The Driver, and therefore, Drive.

 3.)
 Smokey and the Bandit